-Stewart, a Democrat, was the representative for Connecticut's 2nd congressional district from 1843 to 1845.
+Stewart was the representative for Connecticut’s 2nd congressional district and was a Democrat.
+He served from 1843 to 1845.

 From Dec 1843 to Mar 1845, Stewart missed 82 of 597 roll call votes, which is 13.7%.
 This is better than the median of 23.5% among the lifetime records of representatives serving in Mar 1845.
 The chart below reports missed votes over time.